iancustefan26/FlashCacheCDN/README.md

 For more detailed information, refer to the `docs_EN.pdf` documentation included in the repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL License.
 See the LICENSE file for details.